-2. Section 179 expensing election.
+Valuable depreciation-related breaks may be available to real estate investors.
+One such break is the Sec.
+179 expensing election.
+It allows you to deduct (rather than depreciate over a number of years) qualified improvement property a definition expanded by the TCJA from leasehold-improvement, restaurant and retail-improvement property.

-This allows you to deduct (rather than depreciate over a number of years) qualified improvement property - a definition expanded by the TCJA from leasehold-improvement, restaurant and retail-improvement property.
 The TCJA also allows Sec.
-179 expensing for certain depreciable tangible personal property used predominantly to furnish lodging and for the following improvements to nonresidential real property: roofs, alarm systems, and security systems.
+179 expensing for certain depreciable tangible personal property used predominantly to furnish lodging and for the following improvements to nonresidential real property: roofs, HVAC equipment, fire protection and alarm systems, and security systems.